Logo

 10.

-Michael Oakeshott volunteered for the virtually suicidal Special Operations Executive, where the average life expectancy was about six weeks, and was interviewed by Hugh Trevor-Roper, but it was decided that he was "too unmistakably English" to conduct covert operations on the Continent.
+Michael Oakeshott volunteered for the virtually suicidal Special Operations Executive, where the average life expectancy was about six weeks, and was interviewed by Hugh Trevor-Roper, who felt that he was "too unmistakably English" to conduct covert operations on the Continent.

 11.